CjhSerendipity/ITOR-Jan-24-OA-0043/README.md

-Algorithms and data used to solve the models in this paper.
+Algorithms and data used to solve the model in this paper.